abhisekm/BitClassRoom/README.md

 I am displaying the code, heading and start time for each lesson.

 ## Agora SDK
 I have implemented local audio, video toggle along with switch camera.
-They are controlled bythe bottom 4 buttons <br><br>
+They are controlled by the bottom 4 buttons <br><br>
 I have also implemeted remote video and audio toggle too.
 These are controlled by the top left two buttons